• Skip to primary navigation

 painting bedroom furniture in the workshop

 I painted the bed in the middle of the workshop floor.
-I usually open the garage door and paint at the end of the workshop where I can get natural light.
-It was way too cold the day I painted the bed to open any doors.
+I usually open the garage door and paint at the end of the workshop where I can get natural light but this heat is something else.

 how to wrap your paint brush in between coats of paint

-I brushed on two coats of paint just to be sure I covered every nook, curve, and cranny.
-In between coats of paint I wrap my brush in my gloves so the paint doesn’t dry out and I can use the brush for the second coat of paint.
+I brushed on two coats of the all-in-one paint just to be sure I covered every nook, curve, and cranny.
+In between coats of paint, I wrapped my brush in my gloves so the paint didn’t dry out and I could use the brush for the second coat.

 bad paint distressing with an electric sander

-I started distressing the paint with my power sander but was getting these ugly marks so I had to resort to sanding by hand.
+I started distressing the paint with my power sander but was getting these ugly marks from the sander vibrations so I had to resort to sanding by hand.

 flexible sandpaper for distressing painted furniture